BrainTronics Intro

 Prerequisite

 You must have completed some of the coding basic lessons and understand coding concepts like Variables, Loops, and Functions.
-And also have some understanding of the BrainPad API and the Input -> Process -> Output concept.
+And also have some understanding of the Input -> Process -> Output concept.

 Breadboards

 A breadboard is a plastic block with holes that are spaced out 0.1 inches apart.
-Internally, these holes have metal sockets that create a connection to the electronics components that are plugged in.
+Internally, these holes have metal sockets that create a connection to the electronic components that are plugged in.

 Each column of five holes are connected together internally, but this group is not connected to anything else.
 Not even the row next to it.
 In the image below the top side is orange and bottom is grey to show that these two sides are not connected to each other either.